On January 18, 2003, Peggy Klinke’s stalker found and killed her, then killed himself.

 Her tenacity and desire to keep Peggy’s memory alive has helped bring national attention to this horrific crime.
 Debbie was asked to speak at a Congressional briefing requesting U.S. Congress to recognize January, the month Peggy was murdered, as Stalking Awareness Month.
 She was invited back to Washington, D.C. to speak at the 10 year anniversary of Violence Against Women Act (VAWA) conference alongside Senator Joe Biden (D-DE) and Senator Orrin Hatch (R-UT).

-Debbie co- produced an 18-minute stalking awareness training video currently utilized across the U.S. to train all divisions of our criminal justice system, as well as forensic nurses, victim’s advocates, and college women’s centers.
+Debbie co- produced an 18-minute stalking awareness training video currently utilized across the U.S. to train all divisions of our criminal justice system, as well as forensic nurses, victim’s advocates, and college campus student, faculty and administration population.

 In her local community Debbie has raised over $10K for stalking awareness programming.
 She was named one of five Most Treasured Volunteers at the 66th annual Human Services Institute of the Center for Community Solutions.